Slow Cooker White Chicken Chili

 - For serving: cilantro, avocado, tortilla chip strips, plain Greek yogurt or sour cream, or shredded cheese, as desired

-- Place chicken, onion, beans, diced green chiles, garlic, chili powder, cumin, garlic powder, salt, cayenne pepper and chicken broth in slow cooker.
+- Place chicken, onion, beans, diced green chiles, garlic, cumin, chili powder, oregano, salt, cayenne pepper and chicken broth in slow cooker.

 - Cover and cook on low setting for 6-8 hours or high setting for 3-4 hours, until chicken is cooked through.